-‘Southern Charm’ Kathryn Dennis Says She’s Back, Better Than Ever For Season Four
+‘Southern Charm’ Kathryn Dennis Says She’s Back, Better Than Ever For Season 4

-Season four of Southern Charm is just about ready to drop, and fans of the show are wondering how star Kathryn Dennis will make her way through the Charleston drama.
+Season 4 of Southern Charm is just about ready to drop, and fans of the show are wondering how star Kathryn Dennis will make her way through the Charleston drama.
 But while last season was dramatic and traumatic for Dennis, she now believes that the best thing that she can be is herself, unfiltered.

-One of the big decisions that Kathryn Dennis of Southern Charm made over the last year was to emphatically make a final break with ex and baby daddy, Thomas Ravenel, says the Inquisitr.
-Kathryn and Thomas, who were on-again, off-again for almost four years, are off for good, according to Dennis, who, even despite their thirty year age difference, says she has outgrown Ravenel, who in his mid fifties, still enjoys his time at Charleston’s college bars.
-Kathryn Dennis says she is moving on, putting her children, Kensie and Saint first, and wants to do what she can to work together with Ravenel for the best of their children.
+One of the big decisions that Kathryn Dennis of Southern Charm made over the last year was to emphatically make a final break with ex and baby daddy Thomas Ravenel, says the Inquisitr.
+Kathryn and Thomas, who were on-again, off-again for almost four years, are off for good, according to Dennis, who, even despite their 30-year age difference, says she has outgrown Ravenel, who, in his mid 50s, still enjoys his time at Charleston’s college bars.
+Kathryn Dennis says she is moving on, putting her children, Kensie and Saint, first, and wants to do what she can to work together with Ravenel for the best of their children.

 Fireflies pic.twitter.com/w80SfakKXo